sjdemartini/mui-tiptap/README.md

 }
 ```

-Check out [Extensions and components](#extensions-and-components) below to learn about extra Tiptap extensions and components (like more to include in `renderControls`) that you can use.
-See [`src/demo/Editor.tsx`](./src/demo/Editor.tsx) for a more thorough example of using `<RichTextEditor />`.
+Check out [mui-tiptap extensions and components](#mui-tiptap-extensions-and-components) below to learn about extra Tiptap extensions and components (like more to include in `renderControls`) that you can use.
+See [`src/demo/Editor.tsx`](./src/demo/Editor.tsx) for a more thorough example of using `RichTextEditor`.

 ### Create and provide the `editor` yourself

 If you need more customization, you can instead define your editor using Tiptap’s `useEditor` hook, and lay out your UI using a selection of `mui-tiptap` components (and/or your own components).

-Pass the `editor` to `mui-tiptap`’s `<RichTextEditorProvider>` component at the top of your component tree.
-From there, provide whatever children to the provider that fit your needs.
+Pass the `editor` to `mui-tiptap`’s `RichTextEditorProvider` component at the top of your component tree.
+From there, render whatever children within the provider that fit your needs.

-The easiest is option is the `<RichTextField />` component, which is what `RichTextEditor` uses under the hood:
+The easiest is option is the `RichTextField` component, which is what `RichTextEditor` uses under the hood:

 ```tsx
 import { useEditor } from "@tiptap/react";